homics/instructions/homics/docs/user-guide/stock.md

 * An ImpactStockMessage is send to kafka

-* The stock micro-service verifies and then impacts the article stock
+* The stock micro-service verifies and then updates the article's stock

 * A StockAcknowledgmentMessage is send with a status succeed or not

-* The monolith consumes the message and change the order status accordingly
+* The monolith consumes the message and changes the order status accordingly

 ![stock](../img/stock.png)